By Brian Boyer

-In the classes I teach, students sometimes mistakenly believe their sole objective is to memorize recipes, simple step-by-step procedures that enable them to earn points on tests and quizzes.
-While recipes can be helpful in the learning process, solutions to real-world problems require much more than following a set of memorized routine steps.
+In the classes I teach, students sometimes mistakenly believe their sole objective is to memorize facts and recipes, simple step-by-step procedures that enable them to earn points on tests and quizzes.
+While facts and recipes can be helpful in the learning process, solutions to real-world problems require much more than following a set of memorized routine steps.
 Life is messy.
 That I know.
 Circumstances vary and recipes that may be applicable to one setting can be completely inappropriate in others.
 Real problem solvers learn to creatively reason using a set of given tools to employ fundamental principles that apply generally.
 Such students develop a willingness to take the first step toward an answer even when the precise, exact path to the end is unknown.
 The alternative is almost certain failure, since the blind application of recipes rarely works to solve problems they were not meant to solve.
 Those too afraid to innovate are unlikely to ever find a solution.
 Although innovation always involves some failure, real problem solvers somehow learn to make failure work for them.
 They pick themselves up and start again from a new angle when they fall short, with faith in the fundamental principles that can lead to an answer.
 These are some of the most important ideas that I hope my students come to understand.

 Recently I have been wondering if I am learning what God wants me to understand.
 The scriptures teach that fundamental principles such as love, faith, repentance, humility, obedience, and forgiveness, lead to a full life, a life that is pleasing to God.
 As we show a willingness to take the first step He personally inspires us with insight that provides a deeper understanding of how to creatively apply these principles in our lives.
 In the process we expand our capacity to build meaningful relationships, serve others, and find peace.
 Such insight requires that, as we innovate, we yield our hearts to Him.
 Yielding our hearts to God is especially necessary as we seek personal achievement in righteous endeavors and as we heal from painful circumstances in order to learn what He would have us learn.
-In the process we are to be still and trust in God, even as events unfold in a manner that we never anticipated.
+In the process we are to be still and trust in Him, even as events unfold in a manner that we never anticipated.

 One image of yielding hearts comes from the New Testament.
 “And Jesus, walking by the sea of Galilee, saw two bretheren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
 And he saith unto them, Follow me, and I will make you fishers of men.
 And they straightway left their nets, and followed him.”
 (Matthew 4:18-20).
 Peter and Andrew were passionate fishermen.
 Their owned boats, managed a prosperous fishing business, and employed other men (Mark 1:16-20; Luke 5:10).
 After reaching such success they probably looked forward to fishing and managing their business for the rest of their lives.
 As noble and fulfilling such a life may have been, Jesus could see in them higher potential.
 When Simon and Andrew heard the call, there was no hesitation.
 They let go and abandoned their business affairs, wholly or in part, to follow the Savior.